tohki/iris-osiris/README.md

 # OSIRIS: An open source iris recognition software in Docker

-This is an docker container version of OSIRIS: an open source iris recognition software originally proposed in [1].
+This is an docker version of OSIRIS: an open source iris recognition software originally proposed in [1].

 tohki/iris-osiris - Docker Hub